52147/Distributed-Key-Value-Store/README.md

 3. **Data Storage and Retrieval**: The key-value store allows for simple data storage and retrieval operations.
 While this implementation is quite simple, it can be extended to include more complex data structures and operations.

 Overall, this project provides a basic but powerful framework for understanding and building distributed systems.
 Further enhancements could include implementing advanced features like replication, sharding, consistency mechanisms, failure handling, and more.
+## Skills Demonstrated
+- Java programming
+- Network programming with Java sockets
+- Concurrency and multithreading in Java
+- Implementation and understanding of key-value stores
+- Understanding of distributed systems principles
+- Software design and architecture
+- Debugging and problem-solving
+- Testing and quality assurance
+- Documentation and presentation